xghoulishlogic/alliance-management/README.md

 | `--no-update` | Skips the bot's update check, even in container/CI environment.
 Mutually exclusive with `--autoupdate` and overrides it.
 | `--debug` | Additional output for debugging purposes, particularly when requirements installation fails.
 | `--verbose` | Same as `--debug` above.
+| `--repair` | Attempt to repair the installation by forcing an update to fix any missing files.
+Works with `--beta` as well.

 ##  🛠️ Version v1.3.0 (Current)

 ### 📋 TL;DR Summary
-- 🔄 Bot now updates directly from release source (no more patch.zip)
 - 🖼️ Gift Operations uses lightweight ONNX-based OCR Model
-- 👥 **NEW:** Minister Scheduling system for SvS prep
+- 👥 Minister Scheduling system for SvS prep
-- 📊 **NEW:** Attendance tracking for all events
+- 📊 Attendance tracking for all events
-- 🔐 **NEW:** Centralized Login Handler for API operations
+- 🔐 Centralized Login Handler for API operations
 - ⚡ Alliance and Control systems completely overhauled for speed
+- 🔄 Bot now updates directly from release source (no more patch.zip)
+- ♻️ Repair option to fix any issues with missing files added
+- ⚠️ New beta option to pull the latest repository code directly

 ### 🔄 Update System Overhaul
-- Updates now pull directly from release source instead of separate patch.zip files
+- **Added a few new options:**
-- Added `--beta` flag to pull directly from repository
+  - `--beta` flag to pull directly from repository.
   ⚠️ **This runs unstable code:** Use at your own risk!
-- Added `--no-venv` flag for environments that require it
+  - Added `--no-venv` flag for environments that require it.
   ⚠️ **Dependency conflicts may arise** - you have been warned!
+  - `--repair` which will attempt to repair by forcing an update to fix any missing files.
+- Updates now pull directly from release source instead of separate patch.zip files
 - During updates, modified cogs are backed up to `cogs.bak` folder
 - Smart update system compares files via SHA hashing - only replaces changed files
-- Automatically removes obsolete dependencies (ddddocr, opencv-python-headless)
+- Automatically removes obsolete dependencies (such as ddddocr, opencv-python-headless)
+- If requirements or cogs are missing, the bot will load but advise to run `--repair` option

 ### 🤝 Alliance Improvements